 Of course, that is a major part of why it is known to be so incredibly effective, so there is clearly a very good reason for that.
 But you should make sure that you are aware of this sacrifice, as it is considerable for many people.
 Are you in a position to spend all of your time and energy on overcoming your addiction?

 One major benefit of the inpatient way of doing things is that you will be in a much safer environment compared to being out in the world.
-This is important, because there are many changes that you will go through as you detox from your drug, and you’ll find that these can sometimes lead to behavioral changes which can be quite profound as well.
+This is important, because there are many changes that you will go through as you detox from your drug.
+You’ll find that these can sometimes lead to behavioral changes which can be quite profound as well.

 Being looked after at those times can therefore help to protect you, but also the people around you.
 Being in a safe environment ensures that you won’t come to any harm, nor harm anyone else while you are in the throes of withdrawal.